igormironchik/cfgfile/README.md

 # Compilling

 This is header-only library.
-But if you want to build examples and tests juct run qmake and then make, as usually.
+But if you want to build examples and tests just run qmake and then make, as usually.

 To build with Qt support define CFGFILE_QT_SUPPORT.
 To build with XML support